akanugan/EW_SUSY/README.md

 This creates a pdf file with stacked BG and signal.
 If you want to plot some other variables, open plotKinStack.C file and edit `varName`, `xLabel`, `rebin`.

+## To clean the directory off many condor files

+Use
+'''
+./cleaUpBatchFiles.sh
+'''